vaibhav-rane/cache-simulator/README.md

 ## 0. Requirements

 The simulator is implemented with Java 8.
 Install [JDK](https://www.oracle.com/java/technologies/downloads/) to install java runtime environment.
+All the tracefiles are located under traces package.

 ## 1. Clean the compiled code